Sun allergy caused by sunscreens

 I am not sure yet which chemical(s) are causing my sun allergy.
 It could be PABA (= para-aminobenzoic acid), or Benzophenone, or Butyl methoxydibenzoylmethane, but it also can be something else.

 My conclusion at this moment is that I have to avoid any product that contains sunscreen or sun protection factors.
 The only sunscreen which I can use safely is the earlier mentioned Water Babies.
 Unfortunately this is not available where I live (but I got some bottles from USA) so I may have to experiment a bit further with other sunscreens.

 I recently found more information about different types of sunscreens and perhaps one day I will risk testing Neutrogena SPF 45 Sunblock with Parsol, which could possibly be another product that is safe for me.
 I am a bit worried about testing it, even on a small spot, because from experience I know that the allergic reaction is not limited to the area where the chemical was applied.
 I will write more if I know more.
 Please share your information with me if you have similar experiences.

 More information: Comments by readers

 Since I have published this page, many people have sent me their comments and experiences.
-I have compiled a selection of these comments of the last few years, as they provide additional information on experiences with products that cause allergies, products that were found to be safe, and medicines that are used to treat the allergies.
+I have compiled a selection of these comments, as they provide additional information on experiences with products that cause allergies, products that were found to be safe, and medicines that are used to treat the allergies.